Greek Gods & Manga – Library TBR

 Wolf Gone Wild by Juliette Cross

 I’m finally out of my reading slump!
 I have been slowly finishing the multiple books I have started.
-As my reading habits have changed, I realized I can’t read numerous books at once.
+As my reading habits have changed, I realized I can’t read more than one book at once.
 It ends up slowing me down.
 If I end up not liking a book or not getting into the book right away, I need to be better at putting it away and reading something else.
 With that being said, I credit Wolf Gone Wild as one of the books that helped me move out of my slump.
 Wolf Gone Wild is a fantasy romance centered on a witch trying to break a hex placed on a stubborn werewolf.

+While Wolf Gone Wild is technically a romance, I felt that there were enough fantasy world-building elements within the story.
+Wolf Gone Wild introduces Evie’s family, along with each of Evie’s sisters and their magical abilities.
+I liked that while the romance is the center of the story, many other interesting aspects kept my attention throughout the book.
 As far as the characters themselves, I liked Evie.
-She’s independent, she doesn’t take any bullshit from anyone and she has her own hobbies that keep her busy.
-She’s a comic fan and it’s shown through several scenes that she’s trying to make her own comic.
-I thought Mateo was an interesting character too, but I felt I didn’t know as much about him as I did with Evie.
+She’s independent, she doesn’t take any bullshit from anyone, and she has her own hobbies that keep her busy.
+She’s a comic fan, and it’s shown through several scenes that she’s trying to make her own comic.
+I thought Mateo was an interesting character, too, but I felt I didn’t know as much about him as I did about Evie.

 Bettie Page and Captain Carter – Comics I’m Loving

 I have been in a little bit of a reading slump.
-I tried to read too many things at once which dragged me down.
+I tried to read too many things at once, which dragged me down.
 I’m getting through it slowly, but surely.
 While my reading has been a hit or a miss, I have been reading a lot of single-issue comics lately.
 I wanted to talk through a few series that I have loved reading this year.

 Captain Carter – McKelvie, Cresta, and Arciniega

 Captain Carter exists in a world where Peggy wakes up after being frozen instead of Steve.
-As she reenters the world, she works with S.T.R.I.K.E in Westminister, London.
+As she reenters the world, she works with S.T.R.I.K.E in Westminster, London.
 Peggy has been working on preventing potential terrorist attacks plotted by Hydra.
 As Peggy gets more involved, she realizes that there might be a double agent working amongst her team.

 The best way to describe this Captain Carter comic series is if Captain America: The Winter Soldier starred Peggy instead of Steve.
-This feels like a James Bond or Bourne Identity comic series and I love it.
-Each issue is action-packed and there are several guest appearances by other Marvel heroes.
-Captain Carter is a limited five-issue series which I hope could be a full series later on because I loved it.
+This feels like a James Bond or Bourne Identity comic series, and I love it.
+Each issue is action-packed, and there are several guest appearances by other Marvel heroes.
+Captain Carter is a limited five-issue series, which I hope could be a full series later on because I loved it.

 She-Hulk – Rowell, Maresca, and Renzi

 Reading the She-Hulk series, it feels like a continuation of the show.
-Rainbow Rowell does a great job at making Jen relatable to any young working professional.
-The covers of each issue are done by Jen Bartel and they are beautifully done.
+Rainbow Rowell does a great job of making Jen relatable to any young working professional.
+The covers of each issue are done by Jen Bartel, and they are beautifully done.
 This series alone is worth buying to collect the covers.
 I would say if you weren’t a fan of the show, you may not like this series.

 Bettie Page – Ani-Mia, Celor, Nurmalia, Mangual, and Idelson.
 Covers by Linsner, Burns, Roux, and Ani-Mia Cosplay.

 Bettie Page is a pinup model who stars in her own comic series.
-Bettie is an academic and archeologist of sorts and she teams up with Sofia and Young-Ja to travel the world and find clues as to the locations of hidden artifacts.
+Bettie is an academic and archeologist of sorts, and she teams up with Sofia and Young-Ja to travel the world and find clues as to the locations of hidden artifacts.

-This series is so fun to read about.
+This series is so fun to read.
 I liked reading about Bettie and all the locations she travels to.
 She can hold her own when things get a little dicey.
 The story is simple and easy to understand.
 I don’t read a lot of comics from Dynamite, but now Bettie Page is a series I am keeping tabs on.

-I always read a lot of comics throughout the year and it helps that I try to visit my local comic book store every other week.
+I always read a lot of comics throughout the year, and it helps that I try to visit my local comic book store every other week.
 Let me know what comics you’re reading in the comments down below.

 The Killing Code by Ellie Marney